id3v1669/Dynamic-Color-GTK-Theme/README.md

 * swaync - fix theme(dnd button & background colors)
 * text highlits use darker fg for dark theme
 * gnome-system-monitor - add color change on process hover
+* objects with "tobechecked" need to be moved/edited